walakaka77/test-doc-site/parent-page-tech-adventures/child-page-1-jekyll-blog/grandchild-page-1-steps-to-host-your-jekyll-site/steps-to-host-your-jekyll-site.markdown

 Please download Git prior to proceeding to the next section.
 You can download Git [Here!](https://git-scm.com/downloads)

 Before diving into GitHub, it's essential to grasp the basics of Git.
-Here are the fundamental commands you need to know:
+Here are the fundamental commands that would be good to know:

 1. **git init:** Initializes a new Git repository in your project directory.
 2. **git clone:** Copies a repository from a remote source to your local machine.